+Dear Friends & Colleagues,

 I write to you in my first year as American Councils for International Education's president and CEO.
-For nearly four decades, most recently as the organization's anniversaries respectively, executive vice president, it has been an honor to serve alongside my dedicated coworkers and be entrusted with the stewardship of our shared mission.
-I want to express my appreciation to the American of the U.S. Department Councils Board of Trustees for their confidence in my abilities to oversee an organization whose mission I believe in deeply.
+For nearly four decades, most recently as the organization's executive vice president, it has been an honor to serve alongside my dedicated coworkers and be entrusted with the stewardship of our shared mission.

+Lugar Youth Exchange and Study Program (YES), the flagship secondary program that recently celebrated their 30th and 20th anniversaries respectively, to the International Visitor Leadership Program (IVLP and the Young Transatlantial Innovation Leaders Initiative (YTILI), our latest collaborations with the

+I want to express my appreciation to the American Councils Board of Trustees for their confidence in my abilities to oversee an organization whose mission I believe in deeply.
 I am also grateful to my predecessors Dr. Dan Davidson and Dr. David Patton for their tireless dedication and visionary leadership.
 Under their guidance, American Councils has grown from a small nonprofit dedicated to language programming between the United States and the Soviet Union. to administering over 250 programs annually in 148 countries.

-As I embark on this journey, I am reminded of the incredible impact American Councils has had on the lives of our over 100.000 alumni and their communities.
-From the Russian Language and Area Studies Program (RLASP), of which I am proud to be an alumna, to the Future Leaders Exchange languages, cultures, (FLEX) and Kennedy- Lugar Youth Exchange and Study Program (YES), the flagship secondary programs that recently celebrated their 30th and 20th to the International Visitor Leadership Program (IVLP) and the Young Transatlantic Innovation Leaders Initiative (YTILI), our latest collaborations with the Bureau of Educational and Cultural Affairs (ECA) of State-so many of our participants have returned to their countries to make trailblazing contributions as community leaders, business executives, educators, innovators, humanitarians, diplomats. and government officials. programs that grow and borders.
+As I embark on this journey, I am reminded of the incredible impact American Councils has had on the lives of our over 100,000 alumni and their communities.

+From the Russian Language and Area Studies Program (RLASP), of which I am proud to be an alumna, to the Future Leaders Exchange (FLEX) and Kennedy countries and institution and develop capacitic can address the great can address the gre

+Lugar Youth Exchange and Study Program (YES), the flagship secondary programs that recently celebrated their 30th and 20th to the International Visitor Leadership Program (IVLP) and the Young Transatlantic Innovation Leaders Initiative (YTILI), our latest collaborations with the Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State-so many of our participants have returned to their countries to make trailblazing contributions as community leaders, business executives, educators, innovators, humanitarians, diplomats, and government officials.

 I also know that American Councils can do more.
-Current global complexities like Russia's full-scale and unjustified invasion of Ukraine are fraught and disturbing, but I believe that through administering leadership, strengthen countries and institutions, and develop capacity, we can address the greatest challenges of our time.
-These programs create transformative change by expanding our vision of what the world can be and developing mutual understanding across Witnessing the remarkable way American Councils brings people and countries together has inspired my professional life.
+Current global complexities like Russia's full-scale and unjustified invasion of Ukraine are fraught and disturbing, but I believe that through administering programs that grow leadership, strengthen countries and institutions, and develop capacity, we can address the greatest challenges of our time.
+These programs create transformative change by expanding our vision of what the world can be and developing mutual understanding across and borders.

+Witnessing the remarkable way American Councils brings people and countries together has inspired my professional life.
 My optimism for the journey ahead is only surpassed by my confidence in American Councils' 650 employees worldwide whose shared enthusiasm for our mission is the bedrock of the organization.
 As American Councils observes its 50th anniversary this year, we look forward to celebrating with you, honoring the history of the organization through events and activities, and working toward a brighter future.

 Looking at the recent past and into the future, I am excited about American Councils' unique contributions to solving the world's challenges.
-We will keep working with our participants, alumni, and supporters to build a more equitable, sustainable, and iust world.
+We will keep working with our participants, alumni, and supporters to build a more equitable, sustainable, and just world.